mViolet/JS30-Day-18/README.md

 #JS 30 Day 18

-Finding the total number of HH:MM:SS for a list of video times given as strings.
+An excercise in finding the total number of HH:MM:SS for a list of video times given as strings.

 View using console!